StevenSJones/Asynchronous-Javascript/README.md

 # Asynchronous-Javascript

 ## description:
->In this project, I am explicitly noting all things asynchronous javascript related (All that I am able to find).
+>In this project, I am explicitly noting all things asynchronous javascript related (All that I am able to find) including AJAX (Asynchronous Javascript And XML, however I will be using JSON as opposed to the antiquated XML).
 I plan on doing the aforementioned in the hope of understanding javascript better.

 ## Table of Contents:
 - [title](#title)